dan-glz/where-is-the-math-in-molecular-vibrations-by-daniel-gonzalez/hands-on/1_harmonic_oscillator.md

 # The Simple Harmonic Oscillator
+Solution was obtained from the [Santa Cruz Institute for Particle Physics](https://scipp.ucsc.edu/~haber/ph5B/sho09.pdf)[^1].

-Considering an ideal, frictionless, mass-spring system
+Considering an ideal, frictionless, mass-spring system.
+We can follow the following equations:

 **Hooke's Law**